caribank/yawarana-sketch/docs/POS.md

 ## Distinguishing parts of speech

-* [src](koehn1986apalai[111]) on Apalaí: "Particles follow words of any class other than the ideophone, and never occur as free forms or in isolation."

 ### Adverbs
 * copredicative function
 * no person inflection [todo](except some deverbalized ones?)
 * deriving aderbs: [mp](keprop) [todo](-ke is negated with -jra only when on noun roots?)

+### Postpositions
+* [src](koehn1986apalai[111]) on Apalaí: "Particles follow words of any class other than the ideophone, and never occur as free forms or in isolation."

 ## Shared morphology
 * shared prefixes between nouns and postpositions